-In light of recent events, namely the landmark protests for Black Lives Matter and the political unrest in 2020, a noticeable change was seen in how we converse about racial disparities.
-For many, these events brought conversations about racial inequality and systemic racism to the forefront.
+In recent years, a noticeable change was seen in how we converse about racial disparities.
+For many, conversations about racial inequality and systemic racism were brought to the forefront.
 One particular conversation worth having is about racial disparities in public health care, specifically in regards to mental health.
 From a historical context, communities of color have either received inadequate treatment when it comes to mental health or are unable to receive treatment altogether.
 In present times, these same communities face similar challenges.

 Today, historical dehumanization, oppression and violence against Black people has evolved into present day institutional marginalization propagated by a myriad of disparities, including inadequate access to and delivery of care in the health system.
 The differences in healthcare between communities of color and white populations are so deeply embedded that most fail to recognize that an issue exists.
 For example, something as small as noticing that the vast majority of medical textbooks show illustrations of white bodies is telling of the unequal representation.
 While this may not seem to be a significant disparity, consider how the lack of inclusion can influence how a dermatologist fresh from medical school would diagnose a skin rash on a Black person having never seen an illustration of how that rash may appear on a darker complexion.
 Now consider how many medical students are currently studying from books that do not accurately reflect the variations in demographics in populations.